StableMann46/Demo/README.md

 mkdir make new directory
 ls list all files in pwd
 ls -a to see all hidden files
 In VS code we have 4 types of status changes.
-M = Modified (changed) U = Untracked (Means we created a file that Git does not know yet) Staged = file is ready to committed.
+M = Modified (changed) U = Untracked (Means we created a file that Git does not know yet) Staged = file is ready to commit.
 And last is Unmodified = Means unchanged. git add . makes add for all the files in repo.

 <h2> Topic 02: Configuring Git </h2>